• Home

 In Spain, we hauled huge suitcases that weighed a ton.
 Mine was stuffed with bulky sweaters, a big wool coat, and knitted hats.

-We also carried formal wear because we had been invited to attend the Opera and a party afterward.
+We also packed formal wear because we had been invited to attend the Opera and a party afterward.
 Lugging our bags from one train to the other and to each hotel was a bitch and we swore we’d never carry that much again.

 4. Only bring a carry-on